 I’ll admit, when I first heard about Viking knitting, I thought it referred to either knitting Viking-like hats, or to Vikings actually knitting.
 Color me surprised to find out that this is a jewelry wirework technique used to knit wire and make cords.
-Here, I’ll explain to you what Viking knitting is, where it came from and even share some tutorials on Bluprint to help you create your own items with the unique Viking knitting technique.
+Here, I’ll explain to you what Viking knitting is, where it came from and even share some tutorials on Craftsy to help you create your own items with the unique Viking knitting technique.
 Let’s dig in!

 Viking Knitting dates all the way back to, well, the Vikings.
 Handmade chains were found in Viking treasure troves in Scandinavia.
 Made from melted down coins turned into fine wire, these chains were formed using a loop in loop technique.
 Basically, the Vikings literally wore their treasure!